In this article:

 More about: Software and hardware requirements >

-Determining an Appropriate Block Width for Feature Layers for TE4W Project
+Determining an Appropriate Block Width for Feature Layers for Fusion Project

 Block width is one of the most critical parameters in streaming a feature layer efficiently.
-In TE4W the block width value determines not only the block width of the stream requests sent from client to the remote server, like in TerraExplorer Desktop, but also the maximal distance from the camera above which the data disappears (i.e., Max Visibility Distance).
+In TerraExplorer Desktop and Fusion, the block width value determines the block width of the stream requests sent from client to the remote server.

 When a feature layer is loaded into TerraExplorer Desktop, the Suggested Block Width is set to ‘Auto’ by default.
 If the user does not set a block width manually, during the publishing process, the server automatically determines an appropriate block width value according to performance-related criteria.
 For optimized performance, however, it is recommended to manually set the block width in TerraExplorer Pro, prior to publishing the layer, or on the server side, after the layer was published.
 A layer’s block width should be calculated using the TerraExplorer Block Width tool.
 After calculating the block width, use this value to select the the appropriate value in the layer’s property sheet in the Suggested Block Width field.

-There are two key factors in selecting a block width for a layer, for TE4W projects:
+There are two key factors in selecting a block width for a layer, for Fusion projects:

 - Density and Precision Level – The denser and more precise the data, i.e., the average number of points or vertices per area, the smaller the block width should be.
 Note that polygon and polyline feature layers are usually denser than point feature layers.